use-ink/ink/MONTHLY_UPDATE.md

 - Trait support, allowing for a more Rusty development experience.

 ### cargo-contract 1.0
 Alongside the release of ink!
-3.0 we're also releasing `cargo-contract` 1.0.
+3.0 we're also releasing [`cargo-contract`](https://github.com/paritytech/cargo-contract) in its first stable version 1.0.
 `cargo-contract` is a handy developer tool for building, testing, and deploying ink! contracts.